Bor, South Sudan: Economy

 The economy depends on agricultural products, fishing, livestock and foreign investments in different sectors.
 Bor has the highest number of livestock (cattle, goats and sheep) in the country.
 Bor is the second largest economy in the country, with Juba being the first as it is the centre of businesses and government.
 Prior to 2013 civil war, Bor was the fastest growing city in the country.
 Kenyan Commercial Bank (KCB) still maintains its branch.

 Education

-Bor city has one the best primary and secondary schools in the country.
+Bor city has one of the best primary and secondary schools in the country.
 Both in primary and secondary national examinations, students and schools from Bor rank among the highest nationally.
 The John Garang Memorial University of Science and Technology, one of the leading public universities in the country, is located in Bor.
 The university is named after John Garang de Mabior a former leader of Sudan People Liberation Army/Movement (SPLA).
-Garang was a guerrilla leader fighting in Southern Sudan against Khartoum governments for what he termed as “New Sudan” under the SPLA/M umbrella.
+Garang was a guerrilla leader fighting in Southern Sudan against Khartoum governments for what he termed as "New Sudan" under the SPLA/M umbrella.
 The Comprehensive Peace Agreement in 2005 was signed under his leadership, an event which paved way for the independence of South Sudan in July 2011 when Southern Sudan voted for separation from the North during the referendum.